 The most commonly reported symptoms of insomnia include: Taking a long time to fall asleep at bedtimeDifficulty staying asleep, with frequent or early awakeningDaytime sleepiness or fatigueTrouble with memory and concentrationIrritabilityDecreased work productivityWaking up fatigued, with a headache and feeling unrefreshedWaking up frequently and having trouble falling back to sleep

 sleep apnea, the sleep partner often reports loud snoring and pauses in breathing followed by gasping, a choking sound, or coughing.
 Daytime effects of sleep apnea may be more persistent.
 Symptoms last longer than those of occasional insomnia.
-Sleep apnea is associated with several health complications, such as high blood pressure, cardiovascular diseases, and early death.
+Sleep apnea is associated with several health complications, such as high blood pressure, cardiovascular diseases, kidney disease, and early death.

 Sleep apnea, often associated with obesity, is caused by periodic airway collapse.
 This may be linked to enlarged tonsils or weak throat muscles.
 Jawbone abnormalities that impair airflow at rest, even in people who are thin, can also disrupt sleep.

 Other health problems that may disrupt sleep include restless leg syndrome, gastroesophageal reflux disease (GERD), and chronic pain.